 Advent and Christmas often run together.
 In North America, people begin celebrating Christmas before it arrives because stores decorate for Christmas and play Christmas music hoping to boost the shopping season.
 Advent is designed to be more subdued in tone.
 It is a time of preparation that precedes the celebration so that we can reflect and meditate on the purpose of Christmas.
 The term advent comes from the Latin adventus, meaning coming or arrival.

 If you decide to add a reflective tone to your holiday season, you may find that a quick internet search will produce an overwhelming list of creative ideas.
 As you decide what to add for your family, starting with something simple is always a good idea.
-Small, meaningful moments may not be instantly life-changing, but over time they can create a home culture focused on Jesus.
+Small, meaningful moments may not be instantly life-changing, but over time, they can create a home culture focused on Jesus.

-Build a tradition of celebration by daily slowing down to remember that we are called to be a different people than the hustle-and-bustle culture around us.
+Build a tradition of celebration by daily slowing down to remember that we are called to be different people than the hustle-and-bustle culture around us.
 Let this be a season of quiet faithfulness and reflection.

-1. Celebrate Advent with Readings & Discussions
+1. Celebrating Advent with Readings, Books, and Discussions

 The simplest way to honor Advent is a daily family time with a short reading and family discussion.
 So easy!
 And yet so meaningful!